heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 	"variables": {}
 }
 ```
 This instructs the server to evaluate policies by priority (highest priority first), return `DENY` when no policy issues a `PERMIT`, and abstain from errors (treat them as not applicable).
 It also sets up an empty object to store environment variables in the future.
+The PDP watches this file and reloads automatically when it changes.

 6. Send the same request as before to the server: